GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-09-30 09:14:41 IST
+This content is dynamically generated in Indian Time (IST): 2025-09-30 09:23:50 IST

 Current Weather in Coimbatore:
-Temperature: 26.20 °C
+Temperature: 27.88 °C
-Condition: overcast clouds
+Condition: haze